ajoergensen/docker-dovecot-mailarchive/README.md

 #### Mailbox formats

-[Dovecot supports][mboxes] various mailbox formats, I've chosen to support Maildir and dbox (the container will fail if you chose something else.
+[Dovecot supports][mboxes] various mailbox formats, I've chosen to support Maildir and dbox (the container will fail if you chose something else).

  - `maildir`: Maildir format.
 Mails are stored in /home/app/Maildir
  - `sdbox`: Dbox format, one message per file.
 Mails are stored in /home/app/dbox